Featured image of post III. Amortized Analysis

 Problem

-We want to store a big binary counter in an array $A$ initialized to $0$.
-It costs $2^k$ to flip bit $A_k$.
+We want to store a big binary counter in an array AA initialized to 00.
+It costs 2k2^k to flip bit AkA_k.

 Same problem but with exponential costs